 To calculate LVR, use the following formula:

-Assuming the quality of your leads stayed the same, use your average sales cycle to forecast new sales revenue in future months.
+Assuming the quality of your leads stays the same, use your average sales cycle to forecast new sales revenue in future months.

 If you can do both, do both.
-Don’t waste money, though — make sure you’re converting your traffic (especially your paid traffic) into revenue.
+Don’t waste money, though.
+Make sure you’re converting your traffic (especially your paid traffic) into revenue.

 To measure virality, calculate your viral coefficient.
 The formula is simple:

-As an example, a virality coefficient of 1.5 means that every signup brings 0.5 additional signups, so for 100 signups, you actually get 150.
+As an example, a viral coefficient of 1.5 means that every signup brings 0.5 additional signups, so for 100 signups, you actually get 150.

-Whatever lead to customer conversion rate you measure, make sure you define different lead types and consistently calculate your conversion rates.
+Whatever lead-to-customer conversion rate you measure, make sure you define different lead types and consistently calculate your conversion rates.

-Your conversion rate is a benchmark for how good a job you are doing at turning leads into customers.
+Your conversion rate is a benchmark for how good of a job you are doing at turning leads into customers.
 By increasing your conversion rate to customer, you’re directly increasing your revenue.

 Follow this formula:

-A viable business model for a SaaS company comes down to balancing two variables: 1) CAC and 2) the ability to monetize these customers (LTV).
+A viable business model for a SaaS company comes down to balancing two variables – CAC and the ability to monetize these customers (LTV).

-Skok gives us two rough rules of thumb regarding CAC:
+There are two rough rules of thumb regarding CAC: